senecaso/vpn/README.md

 5. logout of your device

-6. Copy your ssh key to your device
+6. Copy your ssh key to your device.
+All password based ssh logins will be disabled, so this will be the only way to ssh into your device

    ```bash
    ssh-copy-id <username>@<IP of nanopi device here>
    ```

-7. [optional] ssh back into your devide, then update host timezone to UTC
+7. [optional] ssh back into your device, then update host timezone to UTC

    ```bash
    sudo dpkg-reconfigure tzdata